Computer Monitor and Electronic Devices Disposal

 • Tape players and recorders

-Residents on campus and in affiliated campus housing will find information for the proper disposal of privately owned computers and other electronic waste on the following Web sites:
+Residents on campus and in affiliated campus housing will find information for the proper disposal of privately-owned universal wastes on the following Web sites: